-Gary Ballance has made two hundreds on the bounce.
+Gary Ballance has made three hundreds in his last three County Championship matches.
 How do you feel about that?

 More likely than not, you think of Gary Ballance as a man who played for England, was found wanting and should never be picked again.
 People seem to forget the spell early on where his doughy tenacity was greatly reassuring.

 Much is made of Ballance’s technical flaws and when he’s not doing well, it’s hard to argue.
 But he is also a man in the unusual position of having been poorly treated by England through their repeated selection of him.

 Returning from injury, he was thrust into England’s 2015 World Cup team at number three and, completely short of practice, he predictably floundered.
 England’s entire campaign was a catastrophe and Ballance carried his newfound runlessness through to the summer, at which point he was dropped.